Sydney-Informatics-Hub/geopython/_episodes/04a-SimpleSpeedUps.md

 ~~~
 {: .python}

-If you want to submit this python script on Artemis, the PBS script is below.
+If you want to submit this python script on a High Performance Computing environment, the PBS script is below.
 Notice here we are requesting 4 seperate nodes in the PBS script.
 This amount aligns with the ```-np 4``` flag (number of processes), so each process is seperate and executed on different nodes on Artemis.
 ~~~
 #!/bin/bash